 It’s natural to wonder today: How high was the environmental impact of all those check-clearing flights, and how much cleaner did the industry become by going paperless?
 Pinning down a precise figure is tough, partly because it’s difficult to reach back twenty years and find out exactly how many planes were employed for the purpose; but we can certainly get a good ballpark estimate.
 A 1996 Washington Post article pegs the Federal Reserve’s own fleet at 47 planes – but those weren’t the only aircraft used for moving money around.
 The same article states that U.S. Check Airlines (now AirNet, a part of Kalitta Charters) used 27 jets and 50 turboprops to operate a parallel service for the country’s largest banks.
 By 2005, the size of AirNet’s fleet had reportedly risen to 128.
 Another source found that one-quarter of the 400-plus Mitsubishi MU-2 turboprops in the entire United States were under contract with the banking industry as of early 2004.

 While these weren’t the only players in the market, or the only types of planes in the check-airmail business, a cautious estimate of 50 Learjets and 100 propeller aircraft seems a reasonable starting point.
 Since the cargo being carried never came anywhere close to the maximum weight allowance for either type of plane, the type of plane used was a straightforward matter of distance: turboprops on any route short enough for one to cover in the allotted time; the more expensive jets on anything longer.
-For that reason, the roughly 2-to-1 ratio of turboprops to jets would have held up across the industry.
+For that reason, we would expect the roughly 2-to-1 ratio of turboprops to jets to have held up across the industry.

 At minimum, then, the paper check clearing system accounted for 300 flights per night, five nights per week excluding holidays – a staggering 75,000 flights per year.
 The real figure is probably even higher, as some of the planes would make a second round-trip journey each night to transport batches of checks that arrived at the airport later.
-Even sticking with the lower figure, though, that’s 1.35 million flights between the enactment of the Check 21 Act and today; or 1.5 million by the twentieth anniversary of the go-live date.
+Even sticking with the lower figure, though, that’s 1.35 million flights between the enactment of the Check 21 Act and the end of 2022; or 1.5 million by the twentieth anniversary of the go-live date.

 Naturally, the check-clearing flights didn’t stop immediately when the new rules came into effect, taking a few years to die out completely.
 By 2010, 99 percent of checks were processed as images, and the Federal Reserve Bank had downsized its paper check processing network from 45 locations nationwide to a single site in Cleveland.
 AirNet itself had already relocated its hub by 2008 as it transitioned its business to that of a regular air freight carrier.
 The air transport services for checks didn’t disappear quite as quickly as the Pony Express did, but clearly the advantages to electronic processing were so huge that the move was a swift one.
 It’s a reasonable guess that out of the past 18 years since Check 21, at least 14 or 15 years’ worth of flights were eliminated.
-Call it an even million flights so far; perhaps 1.15 million fewer flights by the 20-year anniversary.
+Call it an even million flights so far; perhaps as many as 1.15 million fewer flights by the 20-year anniversary.